adidig/Gemini-Genius-Protocol/README.md

 🛠️ Setup Guide

-Click here to download the file: Protocol_Setup.txt Copy the full protocol definition text.
+Click here to download the file: Gemini-Genius-Protocol.txt Copy the full protocol definition text.
 Open your Gemini account settings.
 Paste the text into the Custom Instructions section.